chloroken/eve-min/README.md

 # EVE-min - a client-switcher for KDE Plasma

-A client-switcher for [EVE Online](https://www.eveonline.com/) designed to fully-utilize the EVE client's throttling mechanics by minimizing inactive windows.
-This is a replacement for [EVE-O Preview](https://github.com/Proopai/eve-o-preview)'s keybound client-switching for those who use "minimize inactive clients" for the performance bump but don't use the thumbnail preview function.
+A client-switcher for [EVE Online](https://www.eveonline.com/) designed to fully-utilize the EVE client's throttling mechanics by minimizing inactive windows. **EVE-min** is a replacement for [EVE-O Preview](https://github.com/Proopai/eve-o-preview)'s keybound client-switching for those who use "minimize inactive clients" for the performance bump but don't use the thumbnail preview function.

 **NOTE**: This tool isn't against EVE's ToS because it just switches windows.
 No actions touch the client.